 Course Format, Locations, and Times

-All lecture and seminar classes are held on TCNJ’s campus, except for the Neonatal NP specialty courses.
-The NNP program is a consortium based program and NNP specialty courses are offered on the Thomas Jefferson University campus in Philadelphia.
+All face-to-face lecture and seminar classes are held on TCNJ’s campus, except for the Neonatal NP specialty courses.
+The NNP program is a consortium-based program, and NNP specialty courses are offered on the Thomas Jefferson University campus in Philadelphia.

 Most classes are offered during the evenings, although some required classes and activities may be offered during the day.